ye-olde-jack/NFG/Secrets/d Thalia Notes.md

-Age by start of campaign in November 15th, 1914: 33 years old
+Age by start of campaign in November 15th, 1914: 18 years old
-Birthday: TBD
+Birthday: November 30th, 1895

 # Motivation and Beliefs
 #### Core Motivations